OpenPipe/OpenPipe/README.md

 ALTER ROLE postgres SUPERUSER;
 ```
 8. Update `DATABASE_URL` if necessary to point to your Postgres instance and run `pnpm prisma migrate dev` in the `app` directory to create the database.
-9. Create a [GitHub OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app), set the callback URL to `<your local instance>/api/auth/callback/github`, e.g. `http://localhost:3000/api/auth/callback/github`.
+9. (Optional) For GitHub OAuth setup, create a [GitHub OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app), set the callback URL to `<your local instance>/api/auth/callback/github`, e.g., `http://localhost:3000/api/auth/callback/github`.
+Add the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` values from the GitHub OAuth app in your `.env` file.
-10. Update the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` values from the Github OAuth app (Note: a PR to make auth optional when running locally would be a great contribution!).
+10. If you do not set up GitHub OAuth, you can still run the application locally and sign in using an email address.
+This is useful for quick testing or development work without needing to configure OAuth.
 11. To start the app run `pnpm dev` in the `app` directory.
 12. Navigate to [http://localhost:3000](http://localhost:3000)